mohamedjamilirfan/Attendance-Tracker/README.md

 The **Academy Attendance Tracker** is also available as a mobile app.
 You can easily install it on your smartphone by scanning the QR code or clicking the **Install Button** on the **Get-App Page**.

-To generate the mobile app, we used **[WebIntoApp](https://www.webintoapp.com/)**.
+To generate the mobile app, we used **[Web To App](https://www.webintoapp.com/)**.
 This website helped convert the Attendance Tracker web application into a fully functioning mobile app that you can download directly to your mobile device.

 ---